Questions? Comments? Bugs? Anything? Since this

 This turns on extra debugging output and compiles the

 PAM module with symbol information.
-If you have problems
+If you

-with the module and would like to submit a bug, please
+with the module and would like to submit a bug,

 recompile with this option enabled